spiros-reblaze/spiros-reblaze.github.io/index.md

 ## Why Curiefense?

-OpenCurie can run in a wide variety of environments: cloud, on-prem, hybrid, and serverless.
+- It can run in a wide variety of environments: cloud, on-prem, hybrid, and serverless.
 It works in VMs, containers, and service meshes.

-OpenCurie is a fully automated system that integrates with the toolchains you already use and runs inside your perimeter.
-There is no compromise on security or privacy, and you don’t need to share your private keys or expose your user data to any third party whatsoever.
+- It's a fully automated system that integrates with the toolchains you already use and runs inside your perimeter.

+- There is no compromise on security or privacy, and you don’t need to share your private keys or expose your user data to any third party whatsoever.

 ## Features